What is it?

 Applying to access data

-There is currently a paper application form which is not exhaustive but does ask questions about the scientific purposes behind your project, what data you would like access to, how you plan to analyse the data and what you propose to do with it.
+There is at present a paper application form which is not exhaustive but does ask questions about the scientific purposes behind your project, what data you would like access to, how you plan to analyse the data and what you propose to do with it.

 You will need to attach any relevant documents to your application.
 This may help to make processing your application quicker and smoother.
 More information about the application process and the application form itself can be found here: http://www.nhsggc.org.uk/about-us/professional-support-sites/nhsggc-safe-haven/your-research/research-applications/